opendocsg/slw-judgments-backfill/2011_SGCA_12/report.md

 _Evidence_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2009] SGHC 202.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2009] SGHC 202</span>.]

 7 April 2011

 **Chan Sek Keong CJ (delivering the grounds of decision of the court):**

 1       The appellant in this appeal, Kwek Seow Hock (“the Appellant”), appealed against the judgment of the High Court judge (“the Judge”) in Criminal Case No 8 of 2008.
-The Judge convicted the Appellant on a charge of trafficking in not less than 25.91g of diamorphine (more commonly known as heroin) without any authorisation – a capital offence that is punishable pursuant to s 5(1)( _a_ ) read with s 33 of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“the Act”) (see _Public Prosecutor v Kwek Seow Hock_ [2009] SGHC 202 (“the GD”)).
+The Judge convicted the Appellant on a charge of trafficking in not less than 25.91g of diamorphine (more commonly known as heroin) without any authorisation – a capital offence that is punishable pursuant to s 5(1)( _a_ ) read with s 33 of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) (“the Act”) (see _Public Prosecutor v Kwek Seow Hock_ <span class="citation">[2009] SGHC 202</span> (“the GD”)).

 2       After hearing the submissions of the Appellant and the Prosecution, we dismissed this appeal.
 We now give our reasons.